Richard Arthur Hayward: Gaming

+Before finalizing the terms of the settlement bill, Tureen and Hayward ensured it would permit the Pequots to operate high-stakes gambling operations with minimal oversight.

-Hayward and Tureen immediately started planning a high-stakes bingo operation.
-Neither of them had any experience in running a business, so Hayward sought out Howard Wilson, a member of the Penobscot tribe and a veteran bingo operator.
+Hayward and Tureen started planning a high-stakes bingo operation.
+To run the enterprise, Hayward recruited Howard Wilson, a member of the Penobscot tribe and a veteran bingo operator.
 The bingo hall opened on July 5, 1986, and was generating as much as $30 million a year in revenues by 1988.

-The Indian Gaming Regulatory Act (IGRA) was passed in 1988, and Hayward and Tureen saw that a casino situated on an Indian reservation would be a highly profitable enterprise.
-They found overseas financial backers Malaysia's Genting, and Foxwoods Casino began its business in 1992.
-By 1998, the casino was generating more than a billion dollars in revenue and Hayward was a multimillionaire.
+After the Indian Gaming Regulatory Act (IGRA) was passed in 1988, Hayward and Tureen saw that a casino situated on the Mashantucket reservation would be a highly profitable enterprise.
+Back by the Malaysian Genting Group, and Foxwoods Resort Casino began its business in 1992.
+By 1998, Foxwoods was generating more than $1 billion dollars in revenue, and Hayward was a multimillionaire.
 The Mashantucket Pequot Indian Tribe grew from 125 people when Hayward organized the Western Pequots, to more than 300 in 1996.

 Succession

-In 1998, Hayward lost the election for tribal chairman to Kenneth "Kenny" Reels.
-Hayward had been chairman of the tribe since the creation of Western Pequot Indians of Connecticut, Inc. He ran for the position of tribal chairman again in 2002 but lost to Michael J. Thomas.
+On November 1, 1998, Hayward lost the election for tribal chairman to Kenneth "Kenny" Reels, his distant cousin.
+Hayward had been chairman of the tribe for over 20 years.
+He ran for the position of tribal chairman again in 2002 but lost to Michael J. Thomas.

+Personal life

+Hayward married Aline Aurore Champoux of Coventry, Rhode Island on June 25, 1969 They divorced in September 1976.

+Hayward married Cindy Figdore of North Stonington, Connecticut on September 20, 1980.
+They met while Figdore was working as a waitress at the restaurant Mr. Pizza, nearby the reservation.

+After exiting tribal politics, Hayward has kept out of the public eye.
+In 2019, Hayward appeared was interviewed for a documentary about Elizabeth George Plouffe and Martha Langevin by the Connecticut Women's Hall of Fame.

 Honors

-In 1994, the University of Connecticut awarded him an honorary degree.
-In 2017, the tribe gave Hayward its first Lifetime Achievement Award.
+In 1994, the University of Connecticut awarded Hayward with an honorary degree.
+In September 2016, Hayward was inducted into the Gaming Hall of Fame.
+In August 2017, the tribe gave Hayward its first Lifetime Achievement Award for Foxwoods' 25th anniversary.
+In November 2024, Hayward received the Joyce Olson Resnikoff Tourism Legacy Award from the Greater Mystic Chamber of Commerce.